 DISH Network believes entertainment (and news and sports) is a dish best served from the sky and over the internet.
-The company is one of the biggest pay-TV provider in the US, serving about 12 million household subscribers as well as hotels,motels, and other commercial accounts.
+The company is one of the biggest pay-TV providers in the US, serving about 12 million household subscribers as well as hotels, motels, and other commercial accounts.
 Programming includes premium movies, on-demand video service, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
 Its relatively new Sling TV offering provides streaming video over the internet.
 DISH generates almost all sales in the US.

 DISH Network's revenue comes from its satellite and streaming pay-TV subscriptions.
 The satellite service relies on satellite dishes that are set up on customers' structures (homes and commercial buildings) to receive signals.
 Signals reach those dishes from the 11 satellites that DISH owns or leases orbiting some 22,300 miles above the equator.
 (DISH Network added another nine satellites in 2019 in a deal with EchoStar.)
 The company also leases set-top boxes and video recorders to subscribers.

 The Sling streaming service is transmitted over the internet and is geared to consumers who don't subscribe to cable or satellite services.
 Sling-branded pay-TV services consist of live streaming programming for US and international markets.

 Among DISH Network's assets is a range of radio spectrum for wireless service.

-While virtually all of DISH Network’s revenue is from US customers, the company gets a fraction of sales from Canada and Mexico.
-The company, based in the Denver suburb of Englewood, operates 10 call centers, three in Texas, two in Oklahoma, and one each in West Virginia, New York, Ohio, Colorado, and Arizona.
+While virtually all of DISH Network's revenue is from US customers, the company gets a fraction of sales from Canada and Mexico.
+The company, based in the Denver suburb of Englewood, operates 10 call centers in seven states.
 Its major digital broadcast operations facilities are in Cheyenne, Wyoming and Gilbert, Arizona.